Alchemy PsychotherapyAlchemy

 What to Expect in Internal Family Systems (IFS) Therapy

-Internal Family Systems (IFS) therapy is a non-pathologizing approach that treats the mind as a system of distinct "parts," each with its own role and history, alongside a core Self capable of leading the system with compassion.
+Internal Family Systems (IFS) therapy is a non-pathologizing approach that treats the mind as a system of distinct parts, each with its own role and history, alongside a core Self capable of leading the system with compassion.
 The work focuses on understanding and unburdening those parts rather than eliminating them.

 IFS was developed by family therapist Richard Schwartz in the 1980s and has accumulated a growing evidence base over the past decade, particularly for trauma, depression, and anxiety.
 I integrate IFS regularly in my practice, often alongside Somatic Experiencing and psychodynamic work, because the model gives clients a way to engage with their internal experience that respects rather than pathologizes how their system has learned to survive.